Classes in Kotlin are declared using the keyword

 Classes can be derived from each other and form inheritance hierarchies.
 Learn more about inheritance in Kotlin.

-abstract.
+abstract, along with some or all of its members.
 An abstract member does not have an implementation in its class.
-You don't need to annotate an abstract class or function with
+You don't need to annotate abstract classes or functions with

 You can override a non-abstract